haum/hms_irc/README.rst

 License
 -------

-This project is brought to you under MIT license.
-For further information, please read the provided ``LICENSE`` file.
+This project is brought to you under GPLv3 license.
+For further information, please read the provided ``COPYING`` file.